 • DEERS Verification of TRICARE Eligibility •

-• JUSMAGTHAI TRICARE staff are not authorized access to DEERS •
+• JUSMAGTHAI TRICARE staff is not authorized access to DEERS! •

 verify your TRICARE eligibility you can check your DEERS account in milConnect, TRICARE